CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 The true anomaly can be obtained from the eccentric anomaly by getting $x_{\text{perifocal}}$ and $y_{\text{perifocal}}$ first, then calculating $\arctan(y_{\text{perifocal}}, x_{\text{perifocal})}$ (equation $17$).

 ### Kepler's second law
-Let us now determine how to find the eccentric or true anomaly at any point in time, thus finally allowing us to determine the position of the planets.
-Kepler's second law will come in handy here, which states that the area sweeped out by a planet over a unit time must stay constant.
+We have discussed the first and third laws.
+Now let us tackle the second law, which states that the area sweeped out by a planet over a unit time must stay constant.

 The area of a sector with radius $r$ and central angle $\theta$ is given by:
 ```math